The Best Coffee Shops In Osaka You Shouldn’t Miss

 Brooklyn Roasting Company: Spacious coffee shop close to Namba Shrine

-Brooklyn is another one of my favorite coffee shops from Tokyo.
+Brooklyn Roasting Company is another one of my favorite coffee shops from Tokyo, which I was so excited to find in Osaka, with three locations in the city.

-The one in Namba is the one I ended up visiting the most as it is on the way to the spectacular Namba Shrine.
-Which made it the perfect spot for a coffee break as I showed friends around the city’s highlights during their 1 day in Osaka.
+The Brooklyn Roasting Company in Namba is the one I ended up visiting the most as it is on the way to the spectacular Namba Shrine.

 Address: 1 Chome-1-21 Shikitsuhigashi, Naniwa Ward, Osaka, 556-0012, Japan